Salt! You cannot live without it.

-Cooling thermal nature, moistens Yin and counters dryness
+Salt has a cooling thermal nature, moistens Yin and counters dryness

 Salt softens, descends and aids digestion

 Salt and salty flavors help to regulate water and moisture in the body.
 Its softening nature is used to dissolve and disperse hard accumulations – like lumps, hard glands, lymph masses, stones and cysts.
 This includes abdominal masses and bowel obstructions, helping to regulate the bowels and improve digestion.
 It will soften overly tight and contracted muscles and soften spasms.
 Salt descends taking the energetics of the foods they accompany deep into the body’s core to root us and give strength and stamina.
 Tend to feel unrooted or ungrounded?
 It’s common, especially for those who may have insufficient salt in their diet.
 Take a little salt, less than and 1/8 of tsp., and see if you don’t feel more rooted in the matter of minutes.
+I use this as an experiment in my classes all the time, asking students to take some sort of stimulant at a lunch break – chocolate, coffee or sugar or just to get wound up.
+Then they take a few grains of a good quality salt – ah…the group settles and calms down within minutes.

 Salt counters toxins, alkalizes and balances acidic foods